 There are various types of chiropractic business loans available on the market.
 Some of the most common are:

-- Equipment Financing: These loans can be used for just one thing: equipment.
-Outfitting your chiropractic office with all the necessary equipment can be expensive, but luckily the terms for these loans are long, which helps spread the payments out over several years.
+- Equipment Financing: Outfitting your chiropractic office with all the necessary equipment can be expensive, but the terms for equipment loans are long, which helps spread the payments out over several years.

 - Business Line of Credit: A business line of credit is a flexible spending account that you can access any time you need capital.
 These are great to pay for unexpected expenses like replacing broken equipment or to solve temporary cash flow problems.